criswell/github-reflog/README.md

 git repository.
 But, when a project is hosted on Github, how does one see Github's reflog?

 Well, you can't.
-However, using this tool you can get the next best thing.
+However, using `git-github-reflog` you can get the next best thing.

 This tool will read Github's event log for a given project and display it in a human readable form.